-Like all of the reviews here on OutdoorGearLab, this one is a compilation of years of winter boot testing.
-This year's analysis includes testing we conducted during mid-winter months in Washington State, Idaho, the San Juans of Colorado, and this fall in the Sierra Nevada of California.
+Like many of the reviews here on OutdoorGearLab, this one is a compilation of years of winter boot testing.
+This year's analysis includes testing we conducted during mid-winter months in Washington State, Idaho, the San Juans of Colorado, and the Sierra Nevada of California.
 We took the top picks from our previous reviews, dropped the lowest performing models and replaced them with new ones.
 Our testing includes standardized, quantifiable tests as well as hours and hours of wear time.

-During winter testing, we spent long days stomping around in snowshoes, putting down some miles on the local winter trails, and shoveling heaps of snow from our long driveway to evaluate each boot's hiking abilities and long-term comfort.
+During winter testing, we spent long days stomping around in snowshoes, putting down some miles on the local winter trails, and shoveling heaps of snow from our long driveway, deck, and even the roof to evaluate each boot's hiking abilities and long-term comfort.
 We also made countless trips to the post office, the grocery store, and around town dog walks during cold and snowy days to test the ease of use and comfort levels in models meant for less rugged activities.
-Field testing took place predominantly in the mountain ski town of Mammoth Lakes, California in the heart of the Sierra Nevada.
+Field testing took place primarily in the mountain ski town of Mammoth Lakes, California, and the greater Lake Tahoe area.

 Fall testing required a little more creativity to hunt down icy snow patches on high mountain passes.
 But between those high-altitude, snowy hikes, ice bath tests, and cold water submersion tests, we tested the newest boots in the review to their limits.

-We tested for warmth by putting on a single pair of merino wool socks on with each pair of boots.
+We also tested for warmth by putting on a single pair of merino wool socks on with each pair of boots.
 Then we stepped into a 32-degree slush comprised of ice cubes, snow, and water and stood there for 8 minutes.
 We allowed our feet to fully rewarm in front of the fire before retesting so that we did not start testing the next model with already cold feet.
+This test was also performed as a side by side comparison with two different models on at the same time for a direct comparison.
 We also wore these boots for numerous hours apiece shoveling snow, stacking wood, and while tackling relatively sedentary winter chores out of doors.

-Using both the standardized eight minutes slush bucket test and a ten-minute water submersion test, we dunked our booted feet to see if the boots would show any signs of leakage.
-While this was an easy way to quantify the water resistance of the boots, we also tromped through countless puddles and snow banks, going out of our way to see if we could get them to leak in real-world applications.
+Using both the standardized eight minutes slush bucket test and a ten-minute water submersion test, we dunked our booted feet around 5 inches deep to see if the boots would show any signs of leaking.
+While this is an easy way to quantify the water resistance of the boots, we also tromped through countless puddles and snow banks, going out of our way to see if we could get them to leak in real-world applications.
+The submersion test goes above and beyond the demands that most people will put on their winter boots from a water resistance standpoint, but it quickly becomes evident which boots are truly waterproof and those that are simply water and splash resistant.

 Fit and Comfort